KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 4. No compatible or wrong license field in 'package.json' or LICENSE file.
 Without that, we can't use an image.
 5. Recommendation: Found `new Date()` in file `MMM-BdxBus.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+10. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-10. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+11. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
-11. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Beestat by vincep5](https://github.com/vincep5/MMM-Beestat)